lexerdev/lexer-schemas/docs/md/schemas/email_open.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |

 **Description:** An Email Open Event object `record_type=email_open`.
+These events are used to enrich profiles with attributes like “Campaigns Opened” or “Email Open Rate”.

 | Property                       | Pattern | Type        | Deprecated | Definition                     | Title/Description |
 | ------------------------------ | ------- | ----------- | ---------- | ------------------------------ | ----------------- |